-Covid-19 coronavirus: Woman who 'kissed and hugged' Covid-travellers attended Auckland gym class next day
+Covid-19 coronavirus: Woman who 'kissed and cuddled' Covid-travellers attended Auckland gym class next day

 "Initially the car was dropped to the hotel, however apparently the 2 girls got lost and my member had to meet with them to give them instructions," Alkin posted.

-"Minister [sic] of health advised me that I can continue with my normal activities until I'll hear back the results of our member," the post says.
+"[The ministry of health] advised me that I can continue with my normal activities until I'll hear back the results of our member," the post says.

 Alkin told the Herald she decided to go into self-isolation, despite being told by Ministry of Health officials that she did not have to.